-The third presentation of the HResurs program, held in the Philip Morris premises, was dedicated to innovations in training design and implementation and the term and essence of coaching.
+As a part of cooperation with the National Academy for Public Administration the third presentation within the HResurs program, held in Philip Morris premises, was dedicated to innovations in training design and implementation and the term and essence of coaching.

 The presentation to the HResurs attendees was held by Sanja Tišma and Slobodanka Cvetković, an HR team from Philip Morris.
 In her introductory speech, Sanja Tišma stated that coaching is developing employee's potentials with the goal of maximizing their performance. the coach’s task is essentially to motivate employees in order to successfully complete his job by asking the right questions.
 The coach performs his job in four basic phases.
 In the first step, he questions and finds the coached employee’s goals, in the second phase, the coach determines where coached employee is at the moment.
 Further he discovers potential options in terms of what coachee can actually do with the intent of accomplishing his goal.In the final phase the coach develops an action plan of the coachee’s goal realization.
 The aim of coaching is to create an environment filled with trust where coachees will feel motivated to work to improve his performance.